Statement of concept / principle

 Before this age of mass production and child slavery there existed a feminine apotropaic and shamanistic weaving culture.
 That great culture, generically called "the Nomadic Horsemen of Central Asia" exists no more, and with it's demise go thousands of years of fascinating feminine spiritual knowledge.
 We do have some clues - the connections with various Turkic and American Indian cultures, for instance - but what speaks to us directly is the rugs themselves, as written and built histories generally have a "western male imperialist academic" filter and consequently do not address what the architect Chris Alexander called "a foreshadowing of twenty-first century art".

-We in the early 21st century see the ends of this culture, with pockets having survived in some form into the 1970's in parts of Afghanistan.
+We in the 21st century see the ends of this culture, with pockets having survived in some form in parts of Iran and Afghanistan.
 We cry out for more, having just arrived at the end of an era.
 Rug art connects with an archaic epoch when the Gods were female at a time when our own cultural tide washes those shores.

 Look at our domestic housing.
 In the past our houses existed of a hallway with separate rooms of a specific function.
 This was the accepted western style - to separate and name.
 Even the sedentary peoples of Central Asia put the kitchen and the women's quarters in sections apart from the more important men's rooms.
 But look at modern open plan living with multi-functional spaces and rooms opening directly from the main area.
 This is a kin to traditional nomadic and peasant dwellings such as the yurt, where the kitchen is the hearth, where the feminine world is the centre, not devalued but elevated.